Welcome to Arts for All Nevada

 Art Exhibits Off-Site Artwork created by Arts for All Nevada participants is on permanent display at the Northwest Reno Library, William J. Raggio Plaza in Reno and the Frost Yazmur Estates in Carson City.
 Both units are operated by Accessible Space, Inc., a nonprofit organization that provides accessible, affordable housing and support services for adults with physical impairments and/or brain injuries.

-Renown Behavioral Services Arts for All Nevada provides visual arts workshops for Renown Behavioral Services outpatient program thrice weekly.
+Renown Behavioral Services: Arts for All Nevada provides visual arts workshops for Renown Behavioral Services outpatient program thrice weekly.
 This program began in April 1997 and is funded by the facility and Arts for All.
 Renown Behavioral Services is a recovery program for adults who suffer from depression, anxiety, drug/alcohol abuse and compulsive behavior issues.

 Senior/Residential Care Facilities/Nursing Homes Arts for All Nevada conducts art, acting and creative movement workshops for residents at senior residencies, nursing homes/residential care facilities in Carson City, Reno, Sparks and Las Vegas.
 For many residents this is the only opportunity for creative enjoyment.
 Residents look forward to the artist visiting their facility 1-2 times a month.

-VSA Children’s Visual Art Discovery Program gives students with disabilities the skills to create original works of visual art and to express and explore the disability experience via a variety of visual arts medium and genre.
+VSA Children’s Visual Art Discovery Program: gives students with disabilities the skills to create original works of visual art and to express and explore the disability experience via a variety of visual arts mediums and genres.
 There is a secondary focus on aesthetics, flexible thinking and experimentation, the development of visual-spacial abilities, reflection and communication skills, and an understanding and appreciation of art.
-The 2014-15 theme is “Yo Soy el Futuro…Je Suis l’Avenir…I Am the Future…,” which asks students to imagine the future for themselves, for their families, for their communities.
-Artwork created by eligible students will be submitted to the online art exhibition titles “Yo Soy el Futuro…Je Suis l’Avenir…I Am the Future…” which is part of the VSA International Art Program for children with Disabilities annual exhibition of select artwork by children with disabilities in Washington, D.C.
+The 2019-20 theme is “Yo Soy …Je Suis …I Am… Motivated to Create.”
+Humans create art for many reasons—to capture images we find appealing, to process experiences, to share our views with others—but above all the creation of art is a way to actively participate in the cultural fabric of our world.
+President John F. Kennedy understood that the contributions of art are central to any society, and that artists push everyone to better engage in the community around them.
+How do you create understanding, harmony, and change in your community?
+Show us!
+Artwork created by eligible students will be submitted to the online art exhibition, “Yo Soy …Je Suis…I Am…” which is part of the VSA’s International Art Program for children with Disabilities annual exhibition of select artwork in Washington, D.C.

-Youth Art Month Celebration Arts for All Nevada celebrates the importance of the arts in our schools during March and April with an annual “Youth Art Month” exhibit at the Lake Mansion featuring 250 pieces of student artwork on exhibit, created in Arts for All’s (Kindergarten – 12th grade) artist in residency program throughout Washoe, Carson City and Douglas County School Districts.
+Youth Art Month Celebration: Arts for All Nevada celebrates the importance of the arts in our schools during March and April with an annual “Youth Art Month” exhibit at the Lake Mansion featuring 250 pieces of student artwork on exhibit, created in Arts for All’s (Kindergarten – 12th grade) artist in residency program throughout Washoe, Carson City and Douglas County School Districts.